-This next section is the curriculum for both the Rehabilitation Counseling and the Clinical Mental Health Counseling tracks in the Counselor Education Program for full-time students.
+This next section is an example of the curriculum for both the Rehabilitation Counseling and the Clinical Mental Health Counseling specializations in the Counselor Education Program for full-time students.
 If students need more time to complete the program, they can enroll as part-time students with several options in classes to select.
 Usually, this means less than 9 Credit Hours (CH) for graduate students.
-As a way to accommodate our students, several classes are offered during either the first or second eight weeks of the semester and use different delivery methods.
+As a way to accommodate our students, several classes are offered during either the first or second eight weeks of the semester, and different delivery methods are used.
 Synchronous courses are those courses that would include face-to-face and Zoom, for example.
 Asynchronous are those courses that may have recorded lectures and are not taught in "real-time" (i.e., face-to-face).
 Both CED 710 (Practicum) and CED 730 (internship) are offered and taught over 12 weeks during the summer.

+Synchronous Courses

-\Synchronous Courses \\Classes taught 1st 8 weeks \\\Classes taught 2nd 8 weeks Credit Hour = CH
+Classes taught 1st 8 weeks

+Classes taught 2nd 8 weeks

+Credit Hour = CH